Regular evaluation of the total curriculum is necessary to ensure that the written and delivered curriculum is having the desired effect for students.

 - Select/develop assessment tools and scoring procedures that are valid and reliable;

-- Identify procedures for analyzing and interpreting information and drawing conclusions based on the data (including analysis of the performance of various sub‐groups of students);
+- Identify procedures for analyzing and interpreting information and drawing conclusion based on the data (including analysis of the performance of various sub-groups of students);

-- Identify procedures for establishing a satisfactory level (at least two levels describe performance that is proficient or advanced and at least one level describes students who are not yet performing at the proficient level);
+- Identify procedures for establishing at least three levels of performance (specific to the content standard and the assessment tool when appropriate) to assist in determining whether students have achieved at a satisfactory level (at least two levels describe performance that is proficient or advanced and at least one level describes students who are not yet performing at the proficient level);

 - Identify procedures for using assessment information to determine long-range and annual improvement goals;